Stochastic Series Expansion Quantum Monte Carlo for Rydberg Arrays: SSE Implementation for Rydberg atoms

-Here $\delta_b = \delta/(N-1)$ is the reduced detuning parameter since the sum $\delta \sum_i \hat{n}_i$ has been moved into the sum over pairs $\sum_{i<j}$, and $C_{ij} = |\min(0, \delta_b, 2\delta_b - V_{ij})|$ is added to $\hat{H}_{1,b}$ so that all of its matrix elements remain non-negative.
-Note that Eq.~\eqref{eq:operator_breakup_id} is only used for finite temperature simulations.
 It is helpful to show the matrix elements of each of these local operators since these values are the foundation of importance sampling for each of the local operators.
 The matrix elements in the Rydberg occupation basis are

 where subscripts $i,j$ on matrix elements $W_{ij}^{(1,2,3,4)}$ here contain the spatial location dependence.
 Fig.~\ref{fig:sse_0T_example_noclusters} shows an example of a zero-temperature SSE simulation cell of such an operator breakup.
 A finite temperature simulation cell would look very similar, except translational invariance in imaginary time forces the Rydberg occupation configurations on the left and right edges to be the same.